 On September 11 and 12, 2007, representatives of Nasdaq, led by Mr. Griefeld, traveled to London and met with Mr. Ba'alawy and others from Borse Dubai to discuss Nasdaq's investment in DIFX.
 Nasdaq shared general, non-confidential information regarding certain aspects of its technology and other Nasdaq assets that could be provided in connection with an investment in DIFX.
 The parties also discussed Borse Dubai's goals and objectives for DIFX.
 Negotiations began regarding the structure and terms of an investment by Nasdaq in DIFX during these meetings.
-Throughout these and subsequent negotiations with respect to DIFX, Nasdaq's position regarding the valuation of its investment was based, among other things, on DIFX's historical financial statements and budget as well as Nasdaq's view of the opportunity, in cooperation with DIFX, to play an active role in the development of certain key emerging and rapidly developing markets.
+Throughout these and subsequent negotiations with respect to DIFX, Nasdaq's position regarding the valuation of its investment was based on DIFX's historical financial statements and budget, the view of Nasdaq's management with respect to the proposed license arrangements and Nasdaq's view of the opportunity, in cooperation with DIFX, to play an active role in the development of certain key emerging and rapidly developing markets.
+In addition, the parties took into account the expected capital contributions projected under DIFX's business plan when determining the size of Nasdaq's equity investment in, and subsequent ownership of, DIFX.